papiodesu/leptos_book/src/view/09_component_children.md

 }
 ```

-"render_prop」 and 「children" are both functions, so we can call them to generate
+"render_prop" and "children" are both functions, so we can call them to generate
 the appropriate views. "children", in particular, is an alias for
-"Box<dyn FnOnce() -> AnyView>」.
-(Aren't you glad we named it 「Children" instead?)
+"Box<dyn FnOnce() -> AnyView>".
+(Aren't you glad we named it "Children" instead?)
 The "AnyView" returned here is an opaque, type-erased view: you can’t do anything to
 inspect it.
 There are a variety of other child types: for example, "ChildrenFragment"
 will return a "Fragment", which is a collection whose children can be iterated over.

-> If you need a "Fn」 or 「FnMut」 here because you need to call 「children" more than once,
+> If you need a "Fn" or "FnMut" here because you need to call "children" more than once,
-> we also provide "ChildrenFn」 and 「ChildrenMut" aliases.
+> we also provide "ChildrenFn" and "ChildrenMut" aliases.

 We can use the component like this: